Webster's Unabridged Dictionary - Letter L - Page 54

 Lucky (a.)
 Presaging or likely to bring good luck; "a favorable time to ask for a raise"; "lucky stars"; "a prosperous moment to make a decision" [syn: {golden}, {favorable}, {favourable}, {lucky}, {prosperous}].

 Lucky proach (n.)
+(Zool.)
 See {Fatherlasher}.

-Compare: Fathelasher
+Compare: Father-lasher

-Fatherlasher (n.)
-(Zool.) 蝦虎魚類 A European marine fish (Cottus bubalis), allied to the sculpin; - called also lucky proach.
+Father-lasher (n.)
+(Zool.) 蝦虎魚類 A European marine fish ({Cottus bubalis), allied to the sculpin; - called also lucky proach.

 Compare: Sculpin